depersgroep/fannypack/hugo/content/getting-started/index.md

 ## Where's the Javascript

-We our developing a separate JS package known as **Buckle**.
+We are developing a separate JS package known as **Buckle**.
 More info coming soon.